sbseltzer/kioku-srs/MODEL.md

     schedule.(config) - Scheduling options
     sync.(config) - Syncing options
     /groups - option groups for decks
       default.(config) - The default options.
+These can, of course, be reset by checking out the original version of it.
       -- arbitrary extra option groups.
       some-custom-group.(config)
   /addons - where addon scripts go - this is the root include path for scripting all languages